PawelPopkiewicz/CS3305-2025-Team-10/README.md

 ### Building the database

-- Currently the containers are running, but most of them would not work because the postgresql is not yet created
-- The code to create the database is located inside the `bus_model` container, all you should need to do is run a bash script in the container
+- The first time the containers are ran, the database will be built.
+This usually takes 5+ mins, but only will happen on the first run.
+If the database needs to be updated in the future, you can run the script by itself as below.

 ```bash
 docker exec -t bus_model bash scripts/update_GTFS_Static.sh